sonthonaxrk/b2c2_test/README.md

 	$ jupyter notebook example.ipynb

+## Running tests

+Because this is a package for local installation I am using tox.

+To run the tests:

+	$ PYTHONPATH=$PWD tox

 ## GUI Usage

 Open up the instrument selector, and create a quote.
 Everything returned is and API